jbredeme/Wibtex/README.md

 Example of how to use the program
 ```
 python script.py input_doc.docx file.bib style output_doc.docx

+OR

+python wibtex_gui
 ```

 ### And coding style and custom templates
 Add an overview of template syntax, structure, and how to add it into the system environment
 ```
 {
     "CCSC": {